Mrsupertag/adaos-help/README.md

 [code.py](code.py) - This is the entire apps code in one single file , made for users who want to test the app on their normal desktop envirenments.

+# How to run it?

+This app will be installed on our AdaOS by default after installing it in your desktop , but if anyone is willing to test this code for themselves they have to go through a few steps first.